-The Cooperation Agreement with No. 2 Exploration Institute of the Gansu Bureau of Geological Exploration ("GBGE") for the exploration and development of mineral resources also in Gansu Province of China expired by the end of 2007.
+The Cooperation Agreement with No. 2 Exploration Institute of the Gansu Bureau of Geological Exploration ("GBGE") for the exploration and development of mineral resources also in Gansu Province of China was terminated in 2007.
+GBGE repaid Minco China 1.3 million RMB to partially recover the exploration expenditures on the three projects related to this potential joint venture.